Slashdot

 You can read Slashdot's interview with Python creator Guido van Rossum from 2013.
 I also remember an interview this July where Perl creator Larry Wall called Python "a pretty okay first language, with a tendency towards style enforcement, monoculture, and group-think...more interested in giving you one adequate way to do something than it is in giving you a workshop that you, the programmer, get to choose the best tool from."
 Anyone want to share their thoughts today about the future of Python?

 Have they added curly braces yet?
-(Score:3)
+(Score:5, Insightful)

 Larry is a cunning linguist (Score:3)